tbrodbeck/summarization-toolbox/README.md

 ## Data Provider

 Provides tokenized data for training.

-Call it with `python -m dataProvider.main` like this:
+Use it with like this:

 ### Synopsis